 Here I’ll show you some extra delicious dishes to serve this Christmas, alongside some bonus tips to make the big day go as smoothly as possible!

 I know you’re probably sick of hearing people tell you they’re going to make your Christmas an absolute breeze.
 I know I am 😂 Look I’ll level with you here.
 If you’re cooking this Christmas, stress levels will naturally rise above normal.
 Even if it’s just the heat from the oven.
-BUT, there are some ways to make things go smoother overall.
+BUT, there are some ways to make things go smoother overall, which we’ll discuss today.

-The first thing is to categorize and prioritize your potential dishes.
+The first thing to do when planning your menu is to categorize and prioritize your potential dishes.
 Below I’ve set out 5 main categories which I’ll dissect in a second:

 - Centrepiece